 Our lives are already so busy.
 Time is the biggest factor in Americans’ struggle with the obesity epidemic.
-Sometimes there isn’t enough time to eat, let alone consider adding time to exercise.
+Sometimes there isn’t enough time to eat, let alone consider adding time to do my fit after 50 exercise.
 Consider the McDonald’s drive-thru completely wrapped around at breakfast, lunch, and dinner.
 Families struggle even more with the “T” word because of their children’s obligations that often fill up their nights after a long day at work.
 The result: our world is fat.
 Fat IS such a harsh word, but obesity, the technical term doesn’t seem to convey the severity of the situation.
 Weight is a struggle for so many.
 Constantly, there are advertisements for various fast food chains trying to help fill our bellies with lots of food, for little money, in what parents hope to be even less amount of time.
 Let’s think about life.
 Do you feel FIT?

 WHAT IS BEING FIT?

 Before you answer if you are fit, the definition should be clear.
 Being fit doesn’t mean you’re a size x (fill in the blank of an unrealistic size for you).
 Fit doesn’t necessarily mean completely flat tummy or no trouble areas.
 Oh, and fit isn’t airbrushed.
 We have flaws regardless of how fit we are.
 I believe fit means that you’re taking care of your body—exercising and feeding your body what it needs.
 Fit can mean something different for each person and I believe it is an ever evolving word.
 Define your own fit, realistically.
 Each of us are shaped differently and we all have unique genes too.
 Some of us have great genes, and others may not be so lucky.
 Personally, I thank my Dad for my genes.
 Specifically, my high cholesterol, flat feet, and irregular growing eyebrows.
 The most important fit factor is how you look at yourself and what you do about pursuing the idea of being fit.
 Be realistic.
 Dig deep.
 You’re awesome!!
 Fit is a lifetime commitment because it is easy to be…well, not fit.
 Just look around and see the food choices surrounding you.
 The option to sit on your bum and watch television all night.
 You have to make an active choice to choose what is best for your body.
+If you need a boost of energy to start working out, take a look at this steroids for sale.

 Here’s a simple way to breakdown FIT and begin your journey: F-ood, I-nspiration, T-ime to move.